Model

 VAE

-We implement a 1D convolutional variational autoencoder.
+We implement a 1D convolutional variational autoencoder as a base model.

 source